ToheedKhan/RxSwiftApps/README.md

 # RxCocoa
 RxCocoa basically contains UI specific functions built on top of the RxSwift library.
 These functions help us to configure and use the swift UI components in a reactive way.

+# Higher Order Functions
+A Higher Order Function (HOF) is a function that takes one or more arguments as functions and returns a function as its result.

+## 1. map
+The map method solves the problem of transforming elements of an array using a function.
+This mostly used for the transformation of array objects from one form/ type to another form/ type.

+## 2. filter
+The filter method solves the problem of selecting the elements of an array that pass a certain condition.

+## 3. reduce
+The reduce method solves the problem of combining the elements of an array to a single value.
+‘reduce’ method takes 2 parameters –

+(i) First represents the starting value from which it should start accumulating

+(ii) Second represents the operation (e.g. addition in the above example) which should be performed on the values.

+### Here are the key takeaways –

+Group/ Generalize/ Break the common set of code into independent functions.
+Do not iterate over the arrays.
+Instead, use ‘map’ & ‘reduce’.
+Use recursions instead of loops.